Building Agentic AI Systems with LangChain

 Begin with a single ReAct agent and two or three tools.
 Get that working reliably before adding multi-agent coordination, memory, or custom prompts.
 Premature complexity is the fastest way to build an agent that fails unpredictably.

 The agent reads your docstrings to decide which tool to use.
 A docstring that explains both what the tool does and when to use it produces better tool selection than a generic one-liner.
+This is the single highest-leverage thing you can change.

-Deployment Considerations
+Deployment

 Design your agents to handle multiple concurrent requests.
 Use async patterns with ainvoke() for concurrent execution, and implement connection pooling for database and API tools.
 A single agent instance can bottleneck under load since each invocation holds an LLM call open.